parthibbasu/agri-sales-inventory-analytics/README.md

 - Use monthly sales trends to improve procurement planning.
 - Track mismatch rate as an operations KPI.

-## Resume Bullet
-Built an end-to-end agri-retail sales and inventory analytics project using SQL and Python, identifying stockout risks, revenue trends, and category-level performance insights to improve inventory planning and operational decision-making.

 ## Author
 Parthib Basu